Pretty-SFOS/opal/README.md

 - [merge-translations.sh](snippets/opal-merge-translations.md): A script for merging Opal translations into your app's `ts` files.
 - [render-icons.sh](snippets/opal-render-icons.md): A script for rendering and optimizing SVG icons during iterative development.

-All snippets are released in the public domain, *unless* otherwise specified. *Please refer to the respective snippet files.*
+All snippets are released into the public domain, *unless* otherwise specified. *Please refer to the respective snippet files.*

 ### Modules <a id='modules'/>